The

-The national Greek coffee !!
+national Greek coffee

 Have you eve imagined to use and drink instant coffee with a different way ?
 Here is the idea on how Greek people for four decades made their own delicious kind coffee.

-Nescafé, Nestlé during the International trade fair of Thessaloniki was by chance experimenting (?) shaking instant coffee into a plastic shaker with cold water.
+Background: though I am not an expert of the history of frappé a short search on the Greek web pages shown me several interesting info .
+It all become true on ca 1957 when a employee of the mother company of Nescafé, Nestlé during the International trade fair of Thessaloniki was by chance experimenting (?) shaking instant coffee into a plastic shaker with cold water.
 The results were very much approved by the public who tested it as a refreshment in a hot (I presume ) day of the start of September .
 As per info the mother company tried to promote this Greek invention internationally with very low success.

 As per the info frappé is consumed in Balkan countries sligtly modifed and Thailand Malaysiain on a minor level.
 I remember when I was in Singapore on 2000 and asked for a frappé the barman was astounded tough afterwards he prepared it for me!!